The Fiddler’s Companion

 A6 A6 D7 D7 G6 D7 G6 G6

-Phillips (Traditional American Fiddle Tunes), Vol. 2, 1995; pg.
+Phillips (Traditional American Fiddle Tunes), vol. 2, 1995; pg.
 70. Voyager 309, Benny & Jerry Thomasson - "The Weiser Reunion" (1993).

 KANSAS CITY RAG.
 Old‑Time, Country Rag.
 G Major.
-Standard.
+Standard tuning.
 The tune was one of ‘100 essential Missouri tunes’ listed by Missouri fiddler Charlie Walden.
 Marimac 9038, Dan Gellert & Brad Leftwich - "A Moment in Time."
 Missouri State Old Time Fiddlers Association 002, Taylor McBaine (b.
 1911, Columbia, Mo.) ‑ "Boone County Fiddler."
 Missouri State Old Time Fiddlers' Association, Pete McMahon - "Kansas City Rag."

 KANSAS CITY REEL.
 Old‑Time, Reel.
 USA, Arkansas.
 A Major/Mixolydian.
-Standard or AEae.
+Standard or AEae tunings.
 AB (Silberberg): AA'BB (Phillips).
 Sources for notated versions: Ron Andrico (Corvalis, Oregon) [Songer]; Ruthie Dornfeld [Silberberg].
-Phillips (Traditional American Fiddle Tunes), Vol. 1, 1994; pg.
+Phillips (Traditional American Fiddle Tunes), vol. 1, 1994; pg.
 136. Silberberg (Tunes I Learned at Tractor Tavern), 2002; pg.
 80. Songer (Portland Collection), 1997; pg.
 117. Alcazar Dance Series ALC 202, Sandy Bradley ‑ "Potluck and Dance Tonite!"
 (1979).
 County 519, Fiddlin' Bob Larkan & Family ‑ "Echoes of the Ozarks, Vol. 2."

 KANTARA TO EL 'ARISH.
 Scottish, Strathspey.
 Composed by W. Ferguson.
 Atlantica Music 02 77657 50222 26, Kyle & Lucy MacNeil - “Atlantic Fiddles” (1994).
 Bara Music Co., The Barra MacNeils - “Rock in the Stream” (1989).
 Flying Fish FF‑299, The Battlefield Band ‑ "There's a Buzz" (1982).

 KANTSCHUKOFF REEL.
 American, Reel.
 A Major.
-Standard.
+Standard tuning.
 AABB.
 Cole (1000 Fiddle Tunes), 1940; pg.
 27. Ryan’s Mammoth Collection, 1883; pg.
 52.

 X:1